shivanand-Mathapati-Analyst/powerbi-superstore-sales-analysis/README.md

 ## 🧮 DAX Measures

-A sample of the 60+ measures used across the report (organized by category):
+A sample of the 50+ measures used across the report (organized by category):
+(Click on triangles)

 <details>
 <summary><strong>📌 Core KPIs</strong></summary>